 - Pemphigus: A rare group of autoimmune diseases in cats where the cat’s own immune system attacks the tissues due to an overproduction of autoantibodies affecting layers of the skin which cause red and inflamed pustules on the affected area.

 - Frostbite: Damage or possible death to the skin and the underlying tissues due to freezing temperatures.
-Prolonged exposure to extreme cold causes water in the tissues to freeze, which results in the rupture of surrounding cells.
+Prolonged exposure to extreme cold causes the water in the tissues to freeze, which results in the rupture of surrounding cells.

 - Burns (chemical or thermal): The paws can be damaged if they come into contact with chemicals or heat, such as a hotplate or a tar road on a hot day.
 Keep cats inside during extreme weather, supervise cats around stoves and clean up chemical spills.

-- Abscess: A walled-off collection of pus which occurs when an injury, usually a bite from another cat, introduces bacteria to the area.
+- Abscess: A walled-off collection of pus that occurs when an injury, usually a bite from another cat, introduces bacteria to the area.
 An abscess is extremely painful to the cat and requires lancing and treatment with antibiotics.

 - Foreign body: A sharp or needle-like object which lodges in the skin or between the toes.
 Common foreign bodies include broken glass and grass awns.
 Left untreated, a foreign body can lead to an abscess or skin infection.